Immigrated urn models - asymptotic properties and applications: The immigrated urn model

+The continuity of $a_k(\cdot)$ in Assumption \ref{Asp0} is needed to show that $0<\min_{m,k}a_{m,k}\le \max_{m,k} a_{m,k}<\infty$ as given in Lemma \ref{lem6}.
+The differentiability of the function is required for the Taylor expansion.
+The moment condition in Assumption 2.2 is useful for applying the limit theorems and the approximation of related martingales.
+Finally, the lower bound of $D_{m,kj}$ implies that when a ball is drawn, the maximum number of balls of that treatment type which can be removed is $C+1$.
+This condition is used to derive the lower bound of $Z_{n,k}$, as given in Lemma \ref{lem4}.

+\vglue 0.1in 2.3. {\em Main asymptotic results.} We now discuss the asymptotic properties related to urn proportions and model parameter estimators.
+Asymptotic results are classified into one of following three possible cases, according to the expectation of the adding rules.

-Assumption \ref{Asp3} means that the average number of added balls at each step according to the outcome of a treatment is less than the number (one) of dropped balls.
-Thus, the urn is updated mainly by immigration.
-When the number of added balls exceeds one, the total number of balls in the urn will monotonically increase to infinity, and as a result, the probability of drawing an immigration ball will monotonically decrease to zero.
-This model is equivalent to the generalized P\'{o}lya urn model without immigration, which has been well studied (c.f., Hu and Rosenberger, 2006).
+\begin{enumerate} \item $\bm H\bm 1^{\prime}<\bm 1^{\prime}$ where $\bm 1=(1,\ldots,1)$.
+Hence $\sum_{j=1}^Kh_{kj}<1$ for all $k=1,\ldots, K$.
+The urn composition is mainly updated by the immigration balls because, on average, the number of added balls in each step according to the outcome of a treatment is less than the number of dropped balls, which is 1.
+The derivation of asymptotic results for this case is of the utmost importance and plays a crucial role in this paper. \item $\bm H\bm 1^{\prime}>\bm 1^{\prime}$.
+The total number of balls in the urn gradually increases to infinity.
+Hence, the probability of drawing an immigration ball drops to zero.
+For this case, we will prove that the IMU model is asymptotically equivalent to the generalized P\'{o}lya urn model without immigration (refer to Theorem \ref{theoremGPU}). \item $\bm H\bm 1^{\prime}=\bm 1^{\prime}$.
+This is the borderline case in which both the treatment balls and the immigration ball retain their roles in the urn updating process. \end{enumerate}